Celebrated (part two)

-Fifty-something, waist-length hair, salt-and-pepper.
-Gauzy, as to garb. ’68, after all, the figure not wholly cliché…a Gypsy Mama, hip with the times.
+Fifty-something, waist-length hair, salt and pepper braid.
+Gauzy, as to garb. ’68, after all, the figure not wholly cliché…of Gypsy Mama, hip with the times.
 How conscious her act, who knew?
 Fashion produced the outsiders’ outer man and woman, as it did the insiders’, according to trend.
 Trend, though, had put Haverton Wilmot out of the public eye, and for that, he had to respect it.

 Voluntary Motion exists because of Madeline Motley.
 This is the simplest and truest statement I can make, in describing her influence, her importance, to a former student.

-He’d sweated over it…after all, finding himself committed.
-He’d done reviews and one or two articles, co-authored a text, never another book of fiction.
+He’d sweated over it…finding himself committed.
+He’d done reviews and a few articles, co-authored a text, never another book of fiction.
 A eulogy ought to wax lyrical, uplifting; it ought to echo the Wilmot’s famous voice.
 It ought to have a point.

 The point would have been, what about me?

-Tom…then…spellbound by a weird sort of wish to bob in front of the mentoress with his hand up, be chosen, for not just the annual house-party, but the Saturday coffee invites.
+Tom…then…spellbound by a weird sort of wish to bob in front of the mentoress with his hand up, be chosen, not for just the annual house party, but the Saturday coffees.
 Be benefactored by her informal counselling.
 You heard about it, these takings-of-interest in the good little writers; in the gold-standard, promising Motleans.

-Yes, so-called, like a theater company…it had been that kind of cult.
-People like Sunny (how’d he forget that?) had only scorn for the doctor.
+Yes, they were so called, like a theater company…it had been that kind of cult.
+People like Sunny had only scorn for the doctor.
 Sunny was a skeptic; Tom was a skeptic.
-They’d agreed together the class was dumb.
+They had agreed together the class was dumb.

-“…cause, like…you get sent someplace to cover a war.
+“…cause, like…you get sent someplace to cover the war.
 Her stupid thing about loosening up, seeing a story in every blade of grass, or bullshit…”